Denholm Group: Acquisitions

+In December 2023, the Group completed the acquisition of a package of fishing quota for a consideration of £1.8m and entered into a £13m contract with Harland & Wolff to undertake the painting and scaffolding on the FPSO Sea Rose in early 2024.

 Marine Services

 Marine Services is a joint venture between Denholm Group and Serco to provide to support the United Kingdoms Naval Service.
 Marine Services is responsible for fleet support at the three main UK naval bases, HMNB Portsmouth, HMNB Devonport and HMNB Clyde.